 What you’ll need during classes:

 - A valid New Mexico fishing license.
-These can be purchased at the fly shops in Santa Fe, Terrero General Store up the canyon and at New Mexico Game and Fish Licensing Online
+These can be purchased at the fly shops in Santa Fe, or online at New Mexico Game and Fish Licensing Online

 - Breathable hip or chest waders.
 We discourage you from using neoprene waders, they get really hot!

 - Wade boots, felt soled are ok, but a traction-soled boot is highly recommended.

 - Wide brimmed hat or a ball cap

 - Reading glasses or magnification, if needed for small detail.

 - Gloves – if it gets cold

 - Wading staff (retractable, not telescopic) – optional, but useful if you’re not used to wading in freestone rivers.